 - Loss of privileges

-- Other disciplinary measures such as fines, restitution, assignment to perform services for the benefit of the college community, required meetings with an advisor or other college official, required attendance at programs, or restriction to selected locations
+- Other disciplinary sanctions such as fines, restitution, assignment to perform services for the benefit of the college community, required meetings with an advisor or other college official, required attendance at programs, or restriction to selected locations

 - Withdrawal from class with consequent loss of tuition and fees